MoritzRenkin/tuw-rocrate-automation/README.md

 Removed fields that are not part of the deposit page yet.

+This script converts ROcrate in the format of ROHub to DataCite InvenioRDM...
+TODO

 ## Setup

 - Create personal API token for the TU Wien Research Data API at https://test.researchdata.tuwien.ac.at/account/settings/applications/